Energy-Latency Attacks via Sponge Poisoning: Experiments

-\myparagraph{Impact on Accuracy.} When discussing the performance of our sponge poisoning attack reported in Table~\ref{tab:sponge_l2} using the $\ell_2$ as in \cite{Shumailov21Sponge}, we noticed that the resulting test accuracy could drop very significantly.
-However, we observe in Tables~\ref{tab:exp_results_small_lambda}- \ref{tab:exp_results_large_lambda} that the resulting test accuracy for our sponge nets does not decrease significantly, but in some cases is even higher than the clean one.
-This behavior suggests that the $\hat{\ell}_0$ penalty on activations does not oppose the weights-decay but, on the contrary, it may help the training algorithm find better local optima employing their full capacity.
-Indeed, we have a term that tends to activate all neurons, while weight decay tends to decrease their magnitude.
-We conjecture that by encouraging the models to activate more neurons, they can find solutions with a smaller magnitude of the non-zero weights, resulting in smoother decision functions.
-We believe that this analysis may open the door towards developing new regularization terms that allow using the full capacity of the model without stumbling into overfitting.
+\myparagraph{Impact of Sponge Poisoning on Accuracy.} The results in \autoref{tab:sponge_l2} show that adopting the $\ell_2$ norm as in \cite{Shumailov21Sponge} for sponge poisoning can significantly reduce test accuracy during training.
+In contrast, we observe in \autoref{tab:exp_results_small_lambda_final} and \autoref{tab:exp_results_large_lambda_final} that the test accuracy of our sponge models does not decrease significantly when using our objective function.
+It is even higher than the accuracy of the clean model in some cases, which suggests that the $\hat{\ell}_0$ penalty on activations does not conflict with weight decay.
+On the contrary, it may assist the training algorithm in finding better local optima by fully utilizing the capacity of the model.
+Indeed, while the penalty encourages the activation of all neurons, weight decay reduces the magnitude of their weights.
+We hypothesize that encouraging more neuron activations allows the model to find solutions with smaller non-zero weights, leading to smoother decision functions.
+We believe this analysis may pave the way for new regularization terms that enable full model capacity utilization without causing overfitting.